-France's LVMH nears deal to buy US jewelry chain Tiffany for US$16.3 billion: source
+France's LVMH nears deal to buy US jewelry chain Tiffany for US$16.3 billion: Source

-French luxury group LVMH is nearing a deal to buy U.S. jewelry chain Tiffany & Co for about US$16.3 billion, a source familiar with the matter told Reuters on Sunday.

-REUTERS: French luxury group LVMH is nearing a deal to buy U.S. jewelry chain Tiffany & Co for about US$16.3 billion, a source familiar with the matter told Reuters on Sunday.
+PARIS: French luxury group LVMH is nearing a deal to buy U.S. jewelry chain Tiffany & Co for about US$16.3 billion, a source familiar with the matter told Reuters on Sunday (Nov 24).

 LVMH is nearing a deal to acquire the chain for US$135 per share, the source said, adding that a deal could be announced as early as Monday.